 The X10 started off with a strong showing in the short distance tests.
 It finished in the upper portion of the group in the line of sight tests, achieving an average speed of 49 Mbits/s.
 It performed even better in the obstructed version of the test, finishing relatively higher in the pack with it average transfer speed of 46 Mbit/s, as shown below.

 This model continued its strong performance into the medium distance assessments, again scoring near the top of the pack in both tests.
-It had an average speed of 45 Mbit/s in the obstructed test and 47 Mbit/s in the line of sight test, with the chart below showing how it compared to the rest of the pack.
+It had an average speed of 45 Mbit/s in the obstructed test and 47 Mbit/s in the line of sight test.

 However, the performance of the X10 fell off quite rapidly in the final test of this metric, putting it close to the bottom of the pack, as shown below.